Skip to main content

 Cloud in a Bottle

-When air temperature is equal to dew point temperature, the atmosphere is saturated, and clouds begin to form.
+When the air temperature equals the dew point, the atmosphere is saturated, and clouds begin to form.
 A fun (and easy) way to demonstrate this is by constructing a Cloud-in-a-Bottle.
 To do this, you need the following things:

 • A squeezable plastic bottle

-• A splash of water poured into the bottle
+• Some water to pour into the bottle

 • Some kind of smoke, or particulate matter (aerosols from an aerosol can are a good choice if you’re uncomfortable with creating smoke)

-Step 1: Put a small amount of water in the bottle, and close the lid.
+Step 1: Add a small amount of water to the bottle and close the lid.
 After a few minutes, the air in the bottle will become saturated.
-A good set-up can be found in Figure 4.3.1.
+A good setup is shown in Figure 4.3.1.

-Step 2: Open the bottle and either spray in some aerosol, or light a match, blow it out, and squeeze the opened bottle to “suck in” the smoke
+Step 2: Open the bottle and either spray in some aerosol, or light a match, blow it out, and squeeze and release the opened bottle to “suck in” the smoke

-Step 3: Place the lid back on the bottle, squeeze the bottle for a minute, and then release!
+Step 3: Place the lid back on the bottle, squeeze it for a minute, then release!

 Caution